-Newly Revealed Mueller Findings Show Prosecutors Suspected Donald Trump Lied About Roger Stone
+Newly revealed Mueller findings show prosecutors suspected Donald Trump lied about Roger Stone.

-In late 2018, President Donald Trump told Special Counsel Robert Mueller he had no recollection of talking to his longtime adviser Roger Stone or other campaign aides about WikiLeaks’ plans to release Democratic emails stolen by Russian intelligence in 2016.
+In late 2018, President Trump told special counsel Robert Mueller he had no recollection of talking to his longtime adviser Roger Stone or other campaign aides about WikiLeaks’ plans to release Democratic emails stolen by Russian intelligence in 2016.
 Trump was probably lying, testimony at Stone’s October trial showed.
 And on Friday, previously redacted sections of Mueller’s report revealed Mueller suspected that Trump’s answers were in fact false, and that Trump lied to hide his involvement with Stone’s efforts.

 Though most of Mueller’s findings came out more than a year ago, these revelations are critical information right now.
 Trump is apparently considering pardoning Stone, who is scheduled to start serving a 40-month prison sentence on June 30.
 And the newly unredacted portions of the special counsel’s report suggest why.
 It’s not because Stone has been unfairly prosecuted, as Trump asserts; it’s because Stone has information about Trump’s conduct in 2016 that the president doesn’t want Stone to reveal.